 LuostoClassic is a ground-breaking classical music event set in the magical, mysterious fells of Lapland.
 Visitors may wonder at the acoustics of the Ice Age screes at Aittakuru, enjoy the peace and quiet by the Ahvenlampi waters or laze among blueberries at the unique Ukko-Luosto arena on Luosto Fell.
 The LuostoClassic concerts are the harmonious combination of a passion for music and stunning scenery.

 LuostoClassic dates back to 2003, the year in which Kalevi Aho’s Luosto Symphony was premiered on the fell-side.
 The Festival celebrated its tenth anniversary in style in August 2012, when its main guest was the BBC Philharmonic Orchestra.
 One of the best-known orchestras in Europe, the BBC Philharmonic made its first appearance in Finland at our very own Ukko-Luosto.
 Our other visiting orchestras have included the Finnish Radio Symphony, the Helsinki Philharmonic, the Chamber Orchestra of Lapland, the Tampere Philharmonic, the Avanti!
-Chamber Orchestra, the Sinfonietta Rīga and the Ostrobothnian Chamber Orchestra.
+Chamber Orchestra, the Sinfonietta Rīga, the Ostrobothnian Chamber Orchestra and the Lahti Symphony.

-The Pyhä-Luosto region will once again be filled with stirring music in August 2015.
-The concert venues are already familiar to festival audiences: Ahvenlampi, Santa’s Hotel Aurora, Aittakuru, the Lapland Hotel Luostotunturi, the Chapel of the Northern Lights, the Naava Visitor Centre, the Kopara Reindeer Park, Restaurant Kelo, Restaurant Vaisko, Sodankylä Church and the acoustically excellent open-air platform Ukko-Luosto.
-New to the festival this year is Sodankylä Old Church.
+The Pyhä-Luosto region was once again filled with stirring music in August 2015.
+The concert venues were already familiar to festival audiences: Ahvenlampi, Santa’s Hotel Aurora, Aittakuru, the Lapland Hotel Luostotunturi, the Chapel of the Northern Lights, the Naava Visitor Centre, the Kopara Reindeer Park, Restaurant Kelo, Restaurant Vaisko, Sodankylä Church and the acoustically excellent open-air platform Ukko-Luosto.
+New to the festival this year was Sodankylä Old Church.

-The Youth LuostoClassic orchestra camp that got off to such a good start last year will be held again this year from August 2 to 9.
+The Youth LuostoClassic orchestra camp that got off to such a good start last year was held again this year from August 2 to 9.